-Jean Takche is an associate professor of Mathematics.
+Jean Takche is an associate professor of mathematics.
 He joined the Lebanese American University in 1992.
-His research interest was Algebraic Complexity, and he is now working in a different area, namely non-smooth analysis and its application to control theory.
-He teaches Calculus courses, Differential Equations, Numerical Methods.
+His research interest was algebraic complexity, and he is now working in a different area, namely non-smooth analysis and its application to control theory.
+He teaches calculus, differential equations and numerical methods.
 He was a professor at the Lebanese University from 1985 until 1992.

 Articles in refereed international journal: